wasawi/openFrameworks/docs/libraries.md

 * Video
 * LGPL

-Streamer is a library for constructing graphs of media-handling components.
+GStreamer is a library for constructing graphs of media-handling components.

 [Kiss FFT](http://kissfft.sourceforge.net/)
 ----------